Crossraguel Abbey: History

-In 1570, the Kennedy family, Earls of Cassilis famously obtained the lands of Crossraguel Abbey through the torturing by Gilbert Kennedy, 4th Earl of Cassilis of Allan Stewart, the commendator at his castle of Dunure.
+In 1570, the Kennedy family, Earls of Cassillis famously obtained the lands of Crossraguel Abbey through the torturing by Gilbert Kennedy, 4th Earl of Cassillis of Allan Stewart, the commendator at his castle of Dunure.
 A feud followed including a number of families and lasted until at least 1611.
 The Reformation (c.
 1560) led to the destruction of many abbeys but Crossraguel was not badly damaged; nonetheless, monastic life here ceased before the end of the 16th century.

 James VI intended to rebuild the abbey or abbot's house in 1603 for the use of his son, Prince Henry.
 In December 1612 James VI granted the former abbey to Peter Hewat, minister at St Giles Cathedral in Edinburgh who owned it until his death in 1645.

 Present day

 The Visit Scotland web site describes the property as follows.
 "Although a ruin, the Crossraguel Abbey is still complete with the original monks’ church, their cloister and even their dovecot (pigeon tower).
 Fine architectural details from the 15th century can still be seen within the ruins with the chapter house still standing complete with benches for the monks and an arched seat for the abbot."
 Another site adds that "visitors can wander around the 15th century choir building, with its ornate carvings, the tower house and gatehouse ...
 There are stairs to the top of the gatehouse".